wagnersza/package-builder/README.md

 After the build, you can test the package inside a new docker container only using the parameter --test.

 > now is only suported for Mac OS, and RPM packages
-> issues and pull requests are welcome.
+> suggestions, issues and pull requests are welcome.

 ## Install